 Some of the Company's contracts may have contract terms that include variable consideration such as safety or performance bonuses or liquidated damages.
 In accordance with ASC 606, the Company estimates the variable consideration using one of two methods.
 In contracts in which there is a binary outcome, the most likely amount method is used.
 In instances in which there is a range of possible outcomes, the expected value method is used.
-In accordance with ASC 606, the Company includes the estimated amount of variable consideration in the transaction price only to the extent that it is probable that a significant reversal in the amount of cumulative recognized revenue will not occur when the final outcome of the variable consideration.
+In accordance with ASC 606, the Company includes the estimated amount of variable consideration in the transaction price only to the extent that it is probable that a significant reversal in the amount of cumulative recognized revenue will not occur when the final outcome of the variable consideration is determined.
+In contracts in which a significant reversal may occur, the Company uses constraint in recognizing revenue on variable consideration.
 Although the Company often enters into contracts that contain liquidated damage clauses, the Company rarely incurs them, and as such, the Company does not include amounts associated with liquidated damage clauses until it is probable that liquidated damages will occur.
 These items are continually monitored by multiple levels of management throughout the reporting period.